 Error Measures

-All these measures are used to observe the error (which means the difference between the actual value and the predicted value) from the model, these error measures will help us to compare one model with another model and then select the best model with the lowest error measures.
-The famous accuracy measures which are used to evaluate the machine learning models are listed below:
+All these error measures provide a robust understanding of a model’s accuracy by quantifying the deviation between the model's predictions and actual data points.
+These error measures will help us to compare one model with another model and then select the best model with the lowest error measures.

 Confusion matrix: